 - 5% Part 1: properly turned in program (new requirements!)

-- 20% Part 2: display and animate the asteroids
+- 20% Part 2: display the bricks, ball and paddle

-- 25% Part 4: add collision detection and response
+- 25% Part 4: interaction and disappearing bricks

 - Participation credit: Receive participation credit (outside of this assignment) for posting your resulting imagery and video, good or bad, on the class forum!

-If you would rather implement a different game, you may do so, providing you ask for instructor's approval by Thursday November 18.
+If you would rather implement a different game, you may do so, providing you ask for instructor's approval by Wednesday November 23.
 To obtain that approval, submit your proposal using this form.
 Small teams are also acceptable, but the scope of the project must increase to match.
 Use the same form if you wish to propose a group project.
-For example, we will approve two-person teams that propose building Asteroids as described below along with all extra credits to earn 100%.
+For example, we will approve two-person teams that propose building Breakout as described below along with all extra credits to earn 100%.